 Home Group is committed to probity, openness and accountability.
-If you are concerned about serious problems that conflict with the values and culture of the organisation, or suspect a fraud or other illegal activity has taken place, you must report it.
+If you are concerned about serious problems that conflict with the values and culture of the organisation or suspect a fraud or other illegal activity has taken place, you must report it.

-Link to Home Group's Confidential Reporting (Whistleblowing) Policy
+Link to Confidential Reporting (Whistleblowing) Policy.